tom-dell/Plex-Meta-Manager-Configs/README.md

     tmdb_person: 2963
 ````

-Since this is a option in the Plex builder, it needs to be included in the plex_search indentation block.
+Since this is a option in the plex_search builder, it needs to be included in the plex_search indentation block.

 ![](/images/plex_search.png)

 Again, the red is the collection, the blue is the content of the plex_search builder.
+And you're done!

-## A complex collection of documentaries using the TMDB builder
+## A complex collection of documentaries using the tmdb_discover builder

 There are loads of options you can find in the documentation, we'll do one more, this time we'll build a collection of documentaries released after 2015, with a user score that is greater than, or equalling 6, sort them based on their rating, and limit the collection to 20 movies.
 We'll be using the [TMDB builder](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-builders), and it's [dicover function](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-discover) to achieve this.

-Again, first thing to do, is drop our template in, add the name, the sort_title, summary, and poster.
+Again, first thing to do, is drop our template in, add a custom name, sort_title, summary, and poster, as well as the normal collection_order, and sync_mode.

 ```
   Highest rating documentaries in the last 5 years: